 I have to tell you guys, this broccoli and cheese stuffed chicken is a meal that both adult-me and inner-child-me can appreciate!

-This is one of those amazing low carb chicken recipes that has all of the yummy, comforting, scrumptious flavors I love, while being elevated to dinner party standards and meeting all the necessary benchmarks of healthy recipes.
+This is one of those amazing low carb chicken recipes that has all of the yummy, comforting, scrumptious flavors I love, while being elevated to dinner party standards and meeting all the necessary benchmarks of low carb dinners.

-Like many low carb recipes, this dish has lots of veggies and lean protein, but it also absolutely oozes cheesy goodness, and its deliciousness puts other healthy chicken recipes to shame.
+Like many low carb recipes, this stuffed chicken breast has lots of veggies and lean protein, but it also absolutely oozes cheesy goodness, and its deliciousness puts other healthy chicken recipes to shame.

 Enough talking, let’s dive in!